About Playford 10

-Playford 10 is all about connecting children to ongoing activities.
+Playford 10 connects children aged 10 to ongoing activities.
 The project team works within schools with Year 4/5 students to identify their individual talents and strengths and link them into sports, arts or volunteering activities in their community.

-Playford 10 is a partnership between South Australian Council of Social Service (SACOSS), Anglicare SA Communities for Children and the City of Playford and local arts, volunteering and sporting clubs.
+Playford 10 is a partnership between South Australian Council of Social Service (SACOSS), and the City of Playford and local arts, volunteering and sporting clubs.
 The project team are happy to hear from local groups who are interested in becoming part of the project.